Lin Chi-ling: Modeling

-Lin's popularity grew throughout the rest of 2004, as she began modeling in Hong Kong and Mainland Chinese advertisements, and continued when she began doing Japanese advertisements in 2005.
+Lin's popularity reached beyond Taiwan in 2004 as she modeled in Hong Kong and mainland Chinese advertisements, and continued when she began doing Japanese advertisements in 2005.
 From 2004 to 2006, Lin served as Taiwan's goodwill ambassador to the Japan Tourism Association.
-One of the unintended results of Lin Chi-ling phenomenon is that due to Lin's popularity among her Chinese fans, some Japanese pornographic actresses resembling Lin have become more famous and more popular among Chinese fans than their native homeland Japan, and received nicknames given by their China fans in association with Lin Chi-ling, such as in the case of Yui Hatano, who is frequently referred by Chinese fans as AV Lin Chi-ling, and Nozomi Aso (麻生希/あそう のぞみ), who is frequently referred by Chinese fans as AV little Lin Chin-ling.
-On 8 August 2005, Lin was in Dalian, China, shooting an advertisement for Procter & Gamble home products when she fell from the back of a horse she was riding and was inadvertently trampled.
+One of the unintended results of her popularity was that some Japanese pornographic actresses resembling Lin have become more famous and more popular among Chinese fans than their native homeland Japan, and received nicknames given by their Chinese fans in association with Lin, such as in the case of Yui Hatano, who is frequently referred by Chinese fans as AV Lin Chi-ling, and Nozomi Aso (麻生希/あそう のぞみ), who is frequently referred by Chinese fans as AV little Lin Chin-ling.

+On 8 August 2005, when shooting an advertisement for Procter & Gamble home products in Dalian, Lin fell from the back of a horse she was riding and was inadvertently trampled.
 Workers rushed Lin to a nearby hospital where doctors discovered that she had suffered six broken ribs, a punctured left lung, and an accumulation of blood in the pleural cavity.
 Lin underwent four months of treatment and therapy, and announced in November 2005 that she had completely recovered.

 Television

-Lin has had numerous roles in television over her time as a model, being the host of TVBS-G LA Mode News, TVBS-G Fashion Track, the Golden Melody Awards and the Top Chinese Music Chart Awards in 2005.

-Lin starred as one of the three female leads in the 2010 Fuji TV Japanese television drama Tsuki no Koibito.
-The male lead is a popular actor Takuya Kimura.
+Lin has had numerous roles in television over her time as a model, being the host of TVBS-G's LA Mode News and Fashion Track.
+She also co-hosted Golden Melody Awards and the Top Chinese Music Chart Awards in 2005.
+She starred in the 2010 Fuji TV drama Tsuki no Koibito.

 Film

-Lin made her film début role in a historical epic directed by John Woo entitled Red Cliff.
-Playing the role of Xiaoqiao, it was her first time acting.
-In 2009, she starred together with Jay Chou in the action-adventure film The Treasure Hunter.
+Lin made her film début as Xiaoqiao in the historical epic Red Cliff, directed by John Woo.
+In 2009, she starred opposite Jay Chou in the action-adventure film The Treasure Hunter.
+After that, she shifted her acting career to mainland China, where she starred in films such as Welcome to Shama Town, Say Yes!, Switch, and Monk Comes Down the Mountain.

-Earnings